 Home in Almaden ValleyThe oldest Horse Association, Santa Clara County, was formed in 1939 and has played an important role in the Almaden Valley and helped to establish the California State Horsemen's Association.

-Registration for our 3rd Annual Fall Festival Open House will open a month before our event.
-Click on the 'Register' button to the left when it become available.
+Registration for our 4th Annual Fall Festival Open House will open in August of 2026.
+You'll be able to click on the 'Register' button to the left at that time.
 Registration helps us plan enough art and food supplies.
 The Open House is FREE to the public.
 Cash accepted for craft and food tickets.

 Please send nominations to SCCHA_1939@gmail.com, or submit them to any Board member.
 The nomination committee will contact the nominee to validate their acceptance (before going on the ballot in November).
 If there are no contenders, then it will be a ‘White Ballot’ and no need for an election.